DanieleDidino/DanieleDidino.github.io/_LLM_projects/dailogy.md

 Thank you for your interest in our project.

-Dailogy is a project aimed at developing tools to detect dysfunctional and toxic language in chat conversations and provide suggestions to make the language more respectful and inclusive.
+**Dailogy** is a project dedicated to developing tools that detect dysfunctional and toxic language in chat conversations and suggest ways to make communication more respectful and inclusive.

-The project includes several modules, each dedicated to specific aspects of our overall goal:
+Here are some of the projects I worked on:

-1) **App Development Module**: This key module focuses on developing an app designed to transform dysfunctional and toxic language into more respectful and inclusive communication.
-Our current focus is particularly on interactions between couples or ex-couples who need to communicate regularly.
-By creating tools to detect and mitigate harmful language, we aim to foster more respectful and inclusive conversations.
+- **App Development**: This project focused on building an app designed to transform dysfunctional and toxic language into more respectful and inclusive dialogue.
+The primary use case centered around communication between couples or ex-partners who need to stay in touch.
+By developing tools that detect and reframe harmful language, we aimed to support healthier, more empathetic interactions.
 [Read the full story](/dailogy/dailogy_app/).

-2) **Synthetic Data Generation Module**: This module is focused on generating synthetic data to model dysfunctional and toxic language in couple communications.
-Due to the private nature of couple interactions, finding real examples of toxic language is challenging.
-Therefore, we generate synthetic examples to use in our Dailogy app, which improves large language models' ability to convert harmful language into respectful dialogue.
-Our synthetic data includes realistic examples of various toxic behaviors, such as insults, threats, and manipulation, across different contexts.
+- **Synthetic Data Generation**: Due to the sensitive and private nature of couple conversations, collecting real examples of toxic language was not feasible.
+This project tackled that challenge by generating synthetic data that realistically modeled toxic behaviors—such as insults, threats, and manipulation—across a range of relationship dynamics.
+These synthetic examples were then embedded to support downstream tasks, and also used in advanced prompting techniques, such as dynamic few-shot prompting, to improve large language models’ ability to detect and rephrase harmful language.
 [Read the full story](/dailogy/synthetic_data/).

-3) **Evaluation Methods**: We are actively working on methods to evaluate how well the functional versions of the dysfunctional language perform.
-This will ensure that our transformations are not only respectful and inclusive but also contextually appropriate and effective.